 Although we may have convinced ourselves in school that using longer words made our content sound more intelligent and got us better grades, we’re not all Oxbridge professors.
 If your content is pitched at too high a reading level, time-pressed readers may click on to something more fun and engaging.
+This means you lose readers and potential customers.

 How reading level is calculated